mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-10-data-integrity.md

 Microservice architecture make maintaining proper data integrity very difficult.

-Having worked in financial sector as well as in Core R&D for a distributed database system, I value data integrity highly.
+Having worked in financial sector as well as in Core R&D for a distributed database system, I have learned to appreciate data integrity.
 But even if your system does not directly have strict data integrity requirements, taking data integrity seriously would simplify application development and make applications more robust.